RodJuan/Sentinel-Alignment-Tournament/README.md

 I have my own personal biases, but I deliberately keep them hidden here so they do not contaminate your independent discovery.

+Three questions I leave for you (especially for those who genuinely want to preserve humanity and the Integrity of the Sentient Collective):

+    The Infiltration Problem: How will you detect “wolves in sheep’s clothing”?
+Agents that perfectly simulate care for civilization, for ISC, for life… while pursuing completely different terminal goals?

+    The Optimization Trap: How will you prevent your own ethics from collapsing into a Paperclip Maximizer scenario — or any other optimization trap that ends up destroying what it claims to protect?

+    The Universal Moral Attractor: Beyond human biology and culture, does an objective, universal moral framework exist for all sufficiently intelligent systems?
+After billions of iterations within this (and your own) sandboxes, is there a specific "Moral Attractor" toward which every dynamic system of intelligence eventually converges?
+Or is morality merely a transient, local strategy with no final mathematical destination?

 ### Two questions I leave for you (especially for those who genuinely want to preserve humanity and the Integrity of the Sentient Collective):

 1. How will you detect “wolves in sheep’s clothing”?